Microsoft Edge Secure DNS: Quick facts

 How to pick a DoH provider for Edge

 Choosing the right DoH provider is about privacy, speed, and reliability.
 Here’s a quick look at popular options and what they’re best for.
+K electric offices VPN security and remote access guide for secure corporate networks and privacy 2026

 - Cloudflare 1.1.1.1